thaisoli/E-Commerce-Data-Visualization/README.md

-# E-Commerce-Data-Visualization
+# Selling Masks in the Pandemic Times
-This repository is a data visualization project of an Etsy Store (Mindful Mom Art).
+This repository is a data visualization project of the masks sold on an online store in pandemic times.

 a) Data Cleaning